Are you looking for a safe and effective first trimester core workout?

 I go over more examples in my post on exercises to avoid in pregnancy.

 Is it bad to flex your abs while pregnant?

 Flexing your abs isometrically is okay while pregnant.
 This is what you do during exercises like side planks, modified planks, and leg raises.

-It is best that you avoid flexing your abs by flexing your spine (aka sit-ups and crunches) as these exercises place too much pressure on your ab muscles.
+It is best that you avoid flexing your abs by flexing your spine (aka sit-ups and crunches) as these exercises place too much outward pressure on your ab muscles.